SABS-R3/software-engineering-day4/_episodes/02-virtual-environments.md

 questions:
 - "What is a virtual environment?"
 - "What are the benefits of using a virtual environment?"
+- "How can I test my code with a different version of Python?"
 objectives:
 - "Explain the features and benefits of virtual environments."
-- "Outline the steps necessary for sharing code with others."
+- "Use pyenv to switch between multiple versions of Python."
 keypoints:
 - "Virtual environments help us to isolate our dependencies from the system."
 ---